-Dear Mayor Bloomberg, Speaker Quinn, and Comptroller Liu:
+Dear Mayor de Blasio, Speaker Mark-Viverito and Comptroller Stringer:

-I am pleased to submit to you the enclosed sixth annual report on the Department of Sanitation's alternative fuel program, as required by Local Law 38 of 2005 and Section 24-163.2 of the Administrative Code.
+I am pleased to submit to you the enclosed annual report on the Department of Sanitation's alternative fuel program, as required by Local Law 38 of 2005, Section 24-163.2 of the Administrative Code.

-I am particularly proud to report that the Department's fleet is now among the cleanest and "greenest" in the world.
-Since 2005 we have reduced our fleet's overall particulate matter (PM) emissions by 85%, and cut Nitrogen Oxide (NOx) emissions by 50%.
+The Department's fleet continues to be among the cleanest and "greenest" in the world.
+Since 2005 we have reduced our fleet's overall particulate matter (PM) emissions by 90%, and cut Nitrogen Oxide (NOx) emissions by 74%.
 In fact, the new DSNY trucks delivered since late 2006 meet PM emissions standards that are 98% cleaner than the unregulated diesels of old, and are as clean as trucks fueled by natural gas.
 Similarly, the new trucks delivered this year meet the 2010 NOx standard that is 98% cleaner than the old diesels.
 In addition, all diesel fuel used by the Department is ultra-low sulfur diesel (ULSD), with a maximum of just 15 parts per million (ppm) of sulfur, compared to the 2500 ppm of sulfur fuel that was the average content of highway fuel prior to 1993.
 The use of ULSD enables DSNY to implement our highly effective emissions retrofit program for pre-2007 model year trucks with best available retrofit technology (BART) such as diesel particulate filters.

-In an effort to further lower fleet emissions, including greenhouse gases, the Department currently uses B20 (20% Biodiesel made of soybeans) for its trucks in two districts, and we are currently looking into expanding the pilot study to 12 more districts in CY 2012, for a total of 14 districts.
-The Department uses B5 (5% Biodiesel) for all of its diesel trucks in the remaining districts.
+In advance of the Local Law 73 of 2013 mandate and in an effort to further lower fleet emissions, including greenhouse gases, the Department currently uses B20 (20% Biodiesel made of soybeans) for its trucks citywide.
+DSNY plans to use B20 generally from April 15 through November 15 and B5 (5% Biodiesel) during the remainder of the year (colder weather).

-In addition, we have 21 compressed natural gas (CNG)-powered street sweepers, 20 CNG-powered collection trucks, 254 light-duty vehicles powered by E85 ethanol, 650 light-duty vehicles that are hybrid-electric, five hybrid-hydraulic diesel collection trucks, one CNG-powered hybrid-hydraulic collection truck, and five hybrid-electric diesel collection trucks, and seven hybrid-electric street sweepers.
+In addition, we have 18 compressed natural gas (CNG)-powered street sweepers, 44 CNG-powered collection trucks, 774 light-duty vehicles that are hybrid-electric, 21 plug-in hybrid-electric Chevrolet Volt sedans, 18 all-electric Nissan Leaf sedans, 19 hybrid-hydraulic diesel collection trucks, one CNG-powered hybrid-hydraulic collection truck, three hybrid-electric diesel collection trucks, and seven hybrid-electric street sweepers.
 As all of DSNY's diesel street sweepers now have BART retrofits or equivalent, CNG-fueled street sweepers offer minimal emissions advantages over our Clean Diesel sweeper fleet.

-The Department is committed to making its fleet as environmentally sustainable as possible consistent with our operational needs and cost constraints and will continue our active research and development efforts concerning alternative fuels and technologies for our fleet.
+The Department remains committed to making its fleet as environmentally sustainable as possible consistent with our operational needs and will continue our active research and development efforts concerning alternative fuels and technologies for our fleet.

-Sincerely
+Sincerely,